Mount Wilson Observatory – Mount Wilson

 Following that interlude, we walked back to the 150-foot Lunt Solar Telescope, where an astronomer named Steven, who has been here for 40 years, asked if we wanted to hear about sunspots.
 There were no sunspots to be seen on this day (except for a few on my arms).
 It’s no longer used for scientific research, although they still track sunspots and flares.
-It has been tracking sunspots since 1917.
+It has been monitoring sunspots since 1917.
 We learned the largest sunspot was seen on April 6, 1947.
 A large spot was also seen in October 2014, during a partial solar eclipse.

 Steven was quite scientific in his talk about sunspots and how the solar telescope functions, and although I did ace my Astronomy final in college (one of the few), I have to admit some of it was over my head.
 However, this being astronomy, “over my head” was to be expected.